Twisted Standard Model in noncommutative geometry I: the field content: The non-twisted case

-We sometimes use the shorthand notation $\ell_L^a=\left(\nu_L,e_L\right)$, $q_L^a=\left(u_L,d_L\right)$. \end{itemize} There are $2\times 4 \times 4=32$ choices of triplet of indices $(C, I, \alpha)$, which is the number of fermions per generation.
+We sometimes use the shorthand notation $\ell_L^a=\left(\nu_L,e_L\right)$ for the left handed neutrino and the associated lepton, and $q_L^a=\left(u_L,d_L\right)$ for the pair of left-handed quarks. \end{itemize} There are $2\times 4 \times 4=32$ choices of triplet of indices $(C, I, \alpha)$, which is the number of fermions per generation.
 One should also take into account an extra index $n=1,2,3$ for the generations, but in this paper we work with one generation only and we omit it (we will discuss the number of generations in the computation of the action \cite{Manuel-Filaci:2020aa}).
 So from now on

 An element $\psi\in\HH=\cinf\otimes \HH_F$ is thus a $32$ dimensional column-vector, in which each component $\psi_{CI\alpha}$ is a Dirac spinor in $L^2(\M, S)$.

 Regarding the algebra, unless necessary we omit the symbol of the representation and identify an element $a~=~(c,q,m)$ in $C^\infty(\M)\otimes\A_\text{SM}$, where